dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 title:      Kyrptonite for humans
 date:       2019-06-01 12:00:00
 summary:    This post will
-categories: human biases
-published : false
+categories: human biases cognitive biases published : false
 ---

 # Kryptonite for humans

-In this post,
+In this post, we will discuss some the biases